-In this exhibition, people who live and work in North Devon give their unique take on the Archive – the deeper connections it inspires, the human stories it uncovers and the future considerations it provokes.
+HERE is not a retrospective, but a vibrant exhibition using the photographs as a jumping off point to discuss diverse stories and ideas.
+People who live and work in North Devon give their unique take on the Archive – the deeper connections it inspires, the human stories it uncovers and the future considerations it provokes.
 You’ll be able to explore the photographs, listen to the voices of local people and view new artworks inspired by the Archive.
 You’ll discover how its themes impact the lives of people living in North Devon now and you’ll be able to add your own responses and help to shape the ever-evolving Archive.

 4 May – 23 June 2019